Lena Raine: Early life

-Raine had an early exposure to music due to participation in choir at a young age.
+Raine was born on February 29, 1984 in Seattle, Washington.
+Her father is a musician and her mother is a dancer.
+She had an early exposure to music due to participation in choir at a young age.
 Her father was also a violinist.
-Through a Sonic the Hedgehog fan community she was introduced to MIDI arrangement, first making MIDI versions of songs she knew and then making original music.
+Through a Sonic the Hedgehog fan community she was introduced to MIDI arrangement, first recreating versions of songs she knew and then making original music.
 She later attended Cornish College of the Arts for a degree in music composition.

 Career

-Raine is best known for her work on the soundtracks of Celeste and Guild Wars 2.
-She worked on Guild Wars 2 at ArenaNet for six years, initially as a Game Designer before composing soundtracks for the game.
+In her early career, Raine worked on titles such as Dead State and Hackmud, released in 2014 and 2016 respectively.
+Raine began working at large studios while located in Seattle, Washington, doing quality assurance and certification testing at companies such as Microsoft and Nintendo.
+She did this while releasing her own music before she was eventually hired at ArenaNet.
+She worked on Guild Wars 2 at ArenaNet for six years as a designer and soundtrack composer.
 At ArenaNet, she and Maclaine Diemer were in-house composers of the music for the game's 2015 expansion, Guild Wars 2: Heart of Thorns.
-She left ArenaNet in 2016.
+She left ArenaNet in 2016, but has continued to occasionally compose songs for its various releases as a freelancer.

-In 2018, Raine released the text adventure ESC on itch.io.
+Raine also posted original work on Bandcamp as Kuraine.
+Impressed by her "fusion of ambient music, techno, and 8-bit sounds", video game developer Maddy Thorson hired Raine to compose the soundtrack for the game Celeste, released in 2018.
+Later that year, Raine released the text adventure ESC on itch.io.
 Raine was the developer and composer for ESC, with visuals created by Dataerase.
 In 2019, she released her debut album, Oneknowing.
+She would continue to do freelance and self-published work from 2019 onward, with her composition work for larger studios, such as her mastering work on Steven Universe: The Movie soundtrack, being released during the same time as her personal work on websites like Bandcamp.

 She composed music for Minecraft, creating four new pieces of music which were included in the 1.16 "Nether Update" in 2020.
 A year later, she returned to Minecraft, composing six new tracks for the 1.18 "Caves & Cliffs: Part II" update, alongside fellow video game composer Kumi Tanioka.
+A year after that, she also composed another three new tracks for the 1.19 "The Wild Update", and then about two years later, she composed five new tracks for 1.21 "Tricky Trials".
 Raine created the soundtrack for the adventure RPG Chicory: A Colorful Tale, and assisted with the soundtrack for the second chapter of Deltarune, both released in 2021.

+On May 28, 2024, Raine announced Anothereal, a game combining elements of shoot 'em up and role-playing video games, Raine is credited with being the primary designer of the project, with work having begun in 2021.
+The game is being developed by Radical Dreamland, Raine's single-person development studio.